 - It’s also good for wildlife and insects which are critical assets to our environments health.

-Xeriscaping is a beautiful way to transform your yard into an environmentally friendly and low-maintenance oasis for plants to thrive in less than sustainable conditions.
+Xeriscaping is a beautiful way to transform your Reno landscaping into an environmentally friendly and low-maintenance oasis for plants to thrive in less than sustainable conditions.
 Xeriscaping does take a bit of planning.
 It’s important to know which plants to use, where to place them, and how to properly care for them.
 Use these helpful tips to guide you in turning your front yard into a xeriscaped masterpiece.

 Before you dive right in, devise a design.